-Sc ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVICE USERS 1 2 3 4 5 6 Poor Fair Average Good V.good Excellent 1 Non-Negotiable Performance objectives Benchmarks What the design of the facility must enable (what it needs to do) The physical characteristics expected and/or some views of what success might look like for each (what you expect there to be) 1.1 Both booking systems and access arrangements to the facility must make attending easy and convenient, especially for those coming from remote communities, to lower stress.
+Sc ore Reviewers Comments and Observations 1 AGREED NON-NEGOTIABLES FOR SERVICE USERS 1 2 3 4 5 6 Poor Fair Average Good V.good Excellent 1 Non-Negotiable Performance objectives Benchmarks What the design of the facility must enable (what it needs to do) The physical characteristics expected and/or some views of what success might look like for each (what you expect there to be) 1.3 Both booking systems and access arrangements to the facility must make attending easy and convenient, especially for those coming from remote communities, to lower stress.
 Booking systems to enable appointments to align with transport options.
 Within ??mins travel by bus of major train & bus hubs serving highlands (bus transfer min ?? frequency without changing bus) with route from bus stop to meet walking standards noted below.
 Within ??m of multiple bus routes serving local populations, ?? min frequency during operating hours, with route from bus stop to meet walking standards noted below.
-Within ??m of an A-class road, and ?? mins driving of ???. / > Work required to develop the system.
+Within ??m of an A-class road, and ?? mins driving of ???. × > Work required to develop the system.
 1.2 The experience of arriving must be safe, calming and obvious; providing a welcoming, professional, and uplifting first impression.
 The facility should have clear identity, conveying what it's for, so you know you're in the right place.
-Some views of what a success might look like for initial impression (building and site/landscape) that conveys welcome/professional/calming/innovative/uplifting/spiritual/non- clinical/durable There must be: Reliable parking, organised so that it's easy to fine you way around (no doubling back), with priority spaces for those in greatest need.
-Bus stop and drop off spaces within ??m of the public entrance, vinole from an internal space to allow people to mait on the to the warn with reliable information on bus arrival times and tau pick ups.
-The experience of arriving by fort or public transport should be at least as nice as for those walking from their parked car, i.e. parking and roads should not dominate the experience of arrival by other mean, and walking routes from parking should not be generally shorter thanroutes from public transport or pedestrian arival, and in any case not more than ??m.
-Walking routes, including routes in parking areas to be evel or low gradient (max 1in??) with non slip surface, cool lighting and visibility across areas to allow observation, and for the case.
-Walking routes should have be supreaded to be observed from occupied buildings so you do not feel alone.
+Some views of what a success might look like for initial impression (building and site/landscape) that conveys welcome/professional/calming/innovative/uplifting/spiritual/non-clinical/durable There must be: Reliable parking, organised so that it's easy to find you way around (no doubling back), with priority spaces for those in greatest need.
+Bus stop and drop off spaces within ??m of the public entrance, vinble from an internal space to allow people to wait on the net weart with reliable information on bus arrival times and tai pick ups.
+The experience of arriving by fort or public transport hould be at least as should not dominate the experience of arrival by other mean, and walking routes from parking should not be generally shorter thankouses from public transport or pedestrian arrival, and in any case net more than ??m.
+Walking routes, including routes in parking anas, to be evel or low gradient (max 1in??) with non slip surface rood lighting and visibility across areas to allow observation, and for the met to be observed from occupied buildings so you do not feel alone.
 Walking routes should take precedent over driving routes so there are not repeated steps/ramps/other x